hurkandogan/chatApp/readme.md

 This is a Chat Application that I created for my school.<br>
-Subject for this project was Thread and Network Programming.<br>
+Target for this project was Thread and Network Programming.<br>
 <br>

 GUI: javax.swing